Call Centre: 0800 65 64 63

 In the meantime, TDA has identified specific TOD opportunities:

 Opportunities in these precincts arise from their location at points where people access the integration of rail, bus, and minibus taxi services.
 In addition, all three locations will ultimately benefit from bus rapid transit services.
-Interested investors should contact: (address to be provided)

 The City’s investment into this nodal scale redevelopment initiative is in the form of substantial investment to upgrade the public transport interchange and integrate it with the rail station to support existing and potential future land uses.
 Packaging of the former Paint City site is also part of the intiative.